 Chirimen Sansho Chihiro

-Chirimen Sansho is a common specialty dish in Kyoto.
+Chirimen Sansho is a traditional specialty dish in Kyoto.
 Chirimenjyako or Ojayko (written as "ちりめん" for short in Japanese), are juvenile sardines.
-These tiny sardines are dried in the sun, then flavored and mixed with sansho berries.
+The branding was inspired by these tiny sardines that are dried in the sun, then flavored and mixed with sansho berries.
 Many enjoy chirimen sansho over steaming hot rice.